 Hand Movement Associated with Sounds

-For example, ‘tapping’, ‘pounding’ ‘bumping’ fingers or hands to represent sounds or syllables; 'finger spelling' used to represent sounds and then letters; 'simultaneous oral spelling', that is, saying letter names with simultaneous writing of corresponding letters, is taught.
+For example, ‘tapping’, ‘pounding’ ‘bumping’ fingers or hands to represent sounds or syllables; 'finger spelling' used to represent sounds and then letters; 'simultaneous oral spelling', or saying letter names with simultaneous writing of corresponding letters, is taught.

 Variety of Motor Associations with Sounds